Technical Elliott Wave Analysis: Amazon, Alphabet, Apple, Square, Facebook and Tesla [Video]

-Tesla (TSLA), Amazon (AMZN), Apple (AAPL), Alphabet (GOOGL), Facebook (FB) & Square (SQ) Technical Analysis Elliott Wave Forecast & Day Trading.
+Tesla (TSLA), Amazon (AMZN), Apple (AAPL), Alphabet (GOOGL), Facebook (FB) & Microsoft (MSFT) Technical Analysis Elliott Wave Forecast & Day Trading Strategies.

-Stocks analysis overview: The SP500 and NASDAQ are bullish as are most stocks, however stocks like Facebook are bearish.
+US Stocks Amazon AMZN, Alphabet GOOG, Apple AAPL, Microsoft MSFT, Facebook FB, Tesla TSLA.
+Elliott Wave Analysis counts below.

 US Stocks Elliott Wave Analysis: